edouardkombo/BreezeFramework/README.md

 Before starting coding, make sure that your local system is properly configured for Breeze.

-Target your console to `core` directory of Breeze, from the command line:
+Target your console (on windows, cmd.exe) to `core` directory of Breeze, and type from the command line:

     php console -c
+	OR
+	php console --check

-this command will check for your php configuration and breeze latest version.
+This command will check for your php configuration (php 5.3 at least), and check for breeze latest version on Breeze website.
 If a new version is available, you will be prompted to download it.

-Then, open the `index.php` file in 'public_html' folder.
+Now, just open the `index.php` file in `\public_html` folder.
-Here, you will be able to change mode (dev or prod).
+Here, you will be able to change environment mode (dev or prod).

 3) GETTING STARTED WITH BREEZE